kgar/foundry-vtt-tidy-5e-sheets/To-Do.md

 - [x] Item Cards for All Layouts should apply to any actor; enforce on
 - [x] Remove NPC/Vehicle Card option
 - [x] Refactor: Include info card outside of the main sheet component as an additional component, ambiently included by the sheet class.
+- [x] Fix: When collapsing the item summary, it changes to `[object Object]`.
+It's the effect causing it in ItemTableRow.

 ## Extras